-The book’s main focus is primarily on the equipment and processes used in exploring new resources; evaluating promising formations; drilling wells; managing oil and gas production; converting oil and gas into products; and transporting oil and gas.
+The book focuses on the equipment and processes used in exploring new resources, evaluating promising formations, drilling wells, managing oil and gas production, converting oil and gas into products, and transporting oil and gas.
 Separate chapters address the evolution and current structure of the petroleum industry; oil and gas trading; and challenges likely to face the oil and gas industry in coming years.

 Three appendices define key industry terminology; suggest further reading on selected topics; and identify organizations that can provide more information.

 332 Pages/Hardcover/6x9/August 2012!

 - Natural gas overview

 - Searching for and evaluating oil and gas

 - Transporting oil